LAIA-Gen/LAIA/README.md

 LAIA is a Python library that automates the generation of backend Python code and frontend Flutter code based on an OpenAPI description file.

+<span style="color: #808080; font-style: italic;">Please note that LAIA is currently under development, and only the backend functionality is available at the moment.</span>

 ## Installation

 ```